Debra M. Elmegreen

 Dr. Elmegreen teaches introductory and advanced courses on astronomy.
 Her research interests include star formation, the structure of spiral and interacting galaxies, and galaxy evolution.
 She observes in optical, near-infrared, and radio wavelengths in the local and high redshift universe.
+She is an elected Fellow of the American Academy of Arts and Sciences, the American Association for the Advancement of Science, and the American Astronomical Society, and winner of the AAS George van Biesbroeck Prize for service to astronomy.
+She is President of the International Astronomical Union.

 Research and Academic Interests